welchbj/tt/README.rst

 Synopsis
 --------

-tt is a Python library and command-line tool for working with Boolean expressions.
+tt is a library aiming to provide a Pythonic toolkit for working with Boolean expressions.
 Please check out the `project site`_ for more information.

 Installation
 ------------